All posts

 When support asks, “Why did invoice totals round up for org_8472?”, a doc bot will quote “2-decimal rounding” from a billing guide.
 A code-grounded assistant reads the flagged function and returns the evaluated branch.

-“When docs drift from production, agents see ghost behavior.
-Code-grounded context puts the exact branch and flag state in the answer, so L1 closes the loop.”
+::quote “When docs drift from production, agents see ghost behavior.
+Code-grounded context puts the exact branch and flag state in the answer, so L1 closes the loop.” ::

 With DeployIt, answers cite a read-only repo digest and a codebase index rather than scraping prose.
 No screen recording, no developer ranking, no keystroke data — just static artifacts your team already audits.